-For bay pH, monthly samples are collected for analysis by another method to calibrate the sensors.
+For bay pH, monthly samples are collected and preserved with mercury chloride to be a pH calibrant for the field sensors.
 Samples of 500 mL are collected with a trigger-deployed Niskin sampler.
 They are analyzed using a Dissolved Inorganic Carbon instrument with a Licor 7000 NDIR analyzer, a Total Alkalinity titrator, or a custom automated spectrophotometric pH instrument using m-cresol purple indicator dye.
 The preserved samples may be stored in the laboratory for up to six months before analyzing.